-Car seats won’t prevent accidents, but they can prevent some serious accident injuries when they are used correctly.
+Car seats won’t prevent accidents, but they can prevent serious accident injuries when used correctly.
 A car seat could even save your child’s life in a catastrophic crash.
-Accordingly, it is important to understand what seat your child should be in according to his age, his size, and the requirements of Illinois law.
+Accordingly, it is important to understand what seat your children should be in according to their age, size, and requirements of Illinois law.

-All of these car seats should be anchored in the back seat of the vehicle, and it is recommended that all children aged 12 and under ride in the back seat even when they outgrow the need for a booster seat.
-Remember, if your child is smaller than average or has special needs, then there may be additional ways that you can keep your child safe in the car.
+All car seats should be anchored in the back seat of the vehicle, and it is recommended that all children aged 12 and under ride in the back seat even when they outgrow the need for a booster seat.
+Remember, if your child is smaller than average or has special needs, then there may be additional ways to keep your child safe in the car.

 Illinois Law Places the Responsibility on the Driver and Parents

-Whether you are the child’s parent or you are the one transporting the child, you have a responsibility to make sure that the child is in a proper car seat according to Illinois law.
-Any person transporting a child has a responsibility to secure a child in an appropriate car seat.
-Additionally, parents are responsible for providing a car seat to anyone who transports their child.
+Whether you are the child’s parent or you are the one transporting the child, you have a responsibility to make sure that the child is in a proper car seat or seat belt according to Illinois law.
+The Illinois Child Passenger Protection Act requires that every driver: